 In cases heard before a three-justice panel, the court usually issues a decision within two business days after the date of oral argument or, if no oral argument was requested, the date when the appeal is considered (“conferenced”) by the justices.

 The decision is sent to the parties on the case.
-The opinions are filed with the clerk and published on the Supreme Court's website.
+The opinions are published in the Vermont Reports and are available on the Supreme Court's website.

 The decisions of the Supreme Court are final in Vermont and must be followed by lower courts and other officials.
 The only possible appeal from a Vermont Supreme Court decision is to the Supreme Court of the United States if the case involves the US Constitution or a federal statute.
 Since the US Supreme Court accepts only a small number of the cases that are presented to it, very few cases travel from the Vermont Supreme Court to the US Supreme Court.